-COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Appreciate the various internet protocols that are involved in a single mouse click.
-CO 2 Classify the biological databases that are used in bioinformatics and research in general.
-CO 3 Select and use the appropriate biological database according to the query.
-CO 4 Understand the concept of multiple sequence alignment and various methods along with the pairwise sequence alignment.
-CO 5 Select and use the appropriate software to carry out multiple and pairwise alignment.
-CO 6 Understand the concept, terminologies, types and properties of phylogenetic trees and the various methods of building it.
-CO 7 Construct phylogenetic trees manually as well as computationally.
-CO 8 Get an insight on the importance of the ISO standards as well as the GMP and GLP guidelines.
-CO 9 Know the requirements and procedure of these certifications which may provide a basis for a future career in quality assurance, quality management or auditing.
-CO 10 Understand how to set up their own businesses and be their own bosses and take examples and inspiration from successful Indian bio-entrepreneurs.
-CO 11 Write a successful business plan and investment proposal.
-CO 11 Bridge the gap between the laboratory and the commercial marketplace.
-CO 12 Understand the relevance of bioethics in regulating exciting developments in biology and medicine.
-CO 13 Debate on various topics involving bioethics as it gives a unique perspective on both sides of an issue.
+COURSE OUTCOME DESCRIPTION At the end of the course students will be able to: CO 1 Classify the biological databases that are used in bioinformatics and select and use the appropriate biological database according to the query.
+CO 2 Construct phylogenetic trees manually as well as computationally after understanding the concepts, terminologies, types and properties of phylogenetic trees and the various methods of building it.
+CO 3 Understand the concept of multiple or pairwise sequence alignment and select the appropriate software to carry out the alignment.
+CO 4 Audit biotechnology/pharmaceutical industries as per ISO standards as well as the GMP and GLP guidelines by knowing the requirements and procedure of these certifications which may provide a basis for a future career in quality assurance or quality management.
+CO 5 Write a successful business plan and investment proposal, understand how to set up their own businesses and take inspiration from successful Indian bio-entrepreneurs.
+CO 6 Debate on various topics involving bioethics and understand the relevance of bioethics in regulating exciting developments in biology and medicine.

-Unit Course/ Unit Title I Unit I: Bioinformatics Introduction to Bioinformatics: Definition and History of Bioinformatics, Different Omics and its application and Current status.
+Unit Course/ Unit Title Credits/ Lectures I Unit I: Bioinformatics 1/ 15L Introduction to Bioinformatics: Definition and History of Bioinformatics, Different Omics and its application and Current status.
 Computers: Operating systems, Internet and its components, Internet sources for Bioinformatics, Flat file.
 Introduction to Data Mining: Types of Data (Text formats, sequence data, protein structures, links), Data mining and warehousing, Process of knowledge discovery through data mining.
-Biological databases: Classification, Primary DNA Databases, Primary and Secondary Protein Databases, Composite Structure Databases, UniProt, Protein Data Bank (PDB), Metabolism Database (KEGG). П Unit II: Alignment problem and solutions Multiple Sequence Alignment (MSA): Definition, Objective, Consensus, Methods for MSA: Heuristic approach, Dynamic programming approach and their combinations.
+Biological databases: Classification, Primary DNA Databases, Primary and Secondary Protein Databases, Composite Structure Databases, UniProt, Protein Data Bank (PDB), Metabolism Database (KEGG).
+II Unit II: Alignment problem and solutions 1/ 15L Multiple Sequence Alignment (MSA): Definition, Objective, Consensus, Methods for MSA: Heuristic approach, Dynamic programming approach and their combinations.
 Pairwise Alignment: Introduction, PAM Matrix, BLOSUM Matrix, The Dot Plot, Global alignment, Local alignment, FASTA and BLAST.
 Statistics: P and E value.
-Phylogenetic Analysis: Molecular-Phylogenetics, Phylogenetic-trees, Terminology of tree-reconstruction, rooted and un-rooted trees, gene vs species trees and their properties, Methods: UPGMA, Neighbor-Joining Method, Maximum Parsimony.
-1/ 16L III Introduction: Overview of standards in ISO9000 Family Key principles: Key principles of ISO 9000- Quality Management System ISO 9001: Detailed study on ISO 9001:2015 standard, based on a seven principles of quality management, including a strong customer focus, the motivation and implication of top management, the process approach and continual improvement Application: Sector specific Application of ISO 9001- Quality Management System adapted by various industries Introduction to GMP (Good Manufacturing Practices) and GLP (good Laboratory Practices) in Pharmaceutical Industries.
+Phylogenetic Analysis: Molecular-Phylogenetics, Phylogenetic-trees, Terminology of tree-reconstruction, rooted and un-rooted trees, gene vs species trees and their properties, Methods: UPGMA, Neighbour-Joining Method, Maximum Parsimony.
+III Unit III: ISO, GMP, GLP 1/ 15L 23 Introduction: Overview of standards in ISO9000 Family Key principles: Key principles of ISO 9000- Quality Management System ISO 9001: Detailed study on ISO 9001:2015 standard, based on a seven principles of quality management, including a strong customer focus, the motivation and implication of top management, the process approach and continual improvement Application: Sector specific Application of ISO 9001- Quality Management System adapted by various industries Introduction to GMP (Good Manufacturing Practices) and GLP (good Laboratory Practices) in Pharmaceutical Industries.
 Overview: GMPs and enforcement by the U.S. Food Drug Administration (US FDA) under Title 21 CFR.
 Documentation requirement related to GMP and GLP.
 Case studies for SOP preparation and CAPA (Corrective action Preventive Action).
-1/16L